-As the trees release the excess carbon in the air, and oceans absorb more and more of this carbon, there is a direct adverse effect on calcifying organisms such as mollusks, shellfish and coral.
+As the trees release the excess carbon in the air, and oceans absorb more and more of this carbon, there is a direct adverse effect on calcifying organisms such as molluscs, shellfish and coral.
 There simply is a reduced amount of available carbonate ions that these organisms need to produce their shells and skeletons made of calcium carbonate.

-When coral reefs are under stress, like from rising ocean temperatures, they release zooxanthelon – which is their main source of energy.
+When coral reefs are under stress, like from rising ocean temperatures, they release zooxanthellae – which is their main source of energy.
 The release of this algae leaves them with an eerie, bleached skeleton and often leads to their death.
 This devastating phenomenon is known as coral bleaching.

 For the last thirty years or so, corals have had some thermal tolerance to the increased ocean temperatures, thus mitigating some bleaching.
 This protective mechanism, however, is suspected to disappear with just a .5° increase in temperature7.
-As mentioned earlier, climate is expected to rise by 2° in the next 30-80 years as a delayed reaction to the massive deforestations.
+As mentioned earlier, the climate is expected to rise by 2° in the next 30-80 years as a delayed reaction to the massive deforestation.
 Not only does this threaten the spectacular coral reef itself, but the entire ecosystem that depends on them for their livelihood.

-Fish and many marine mammals are being affected by ocean acidification and warmer water due to irregular food distribution, changing migratory patterns, and disappearance of habitat (like coral reefs and sea ice)8.
+Fish and many marine mammals are being affected by ocean acidification and warmer water due to irregular food distribution, changing migratory patterns, and the disappearance of habitats (like coral reefs and sea ice)8.
 Perhaps most visibly, the arctic marine mammals are suffering greatly from the melting of glaciers.
 Narwhals, bowhead and beluga whales, and polar bears are significantly affected by this loss9.